markholster/etm/etm-public/etm-documentation/docs/changelog/README.md

 1. [Import](../administrating/cluster.md#certificate-settings) your LDAP and/or SMTP certificates used to setup a secure connection.
 1. Validate everything is working fine.
 Stop the running Enterprise Telemetry Monitor node.
 1. Enable all required processors when disabled in a previous step and restart the node.
-1. Start all other Enterprise Telemetry Monitor nodes.
+1. Start all Enterprise Telemetry Monitor nodes.

 ## Version specific changes
 Sometimes your Enterprise Telemetry Monitor configuration needs additional changes before it can be upgraded.
 This section describes these changes necessary before upgrading.